TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 - Notifications!
 You can send a notification from Home Assistant to the NSPanel, which then plays a sound and displays the notification on the screen

 # To-do list
+- Create nicer UI elements.
+The slider doesn't really fit the theme, but main focus was getting it to work technically
 - Configure the media page, currently it can only do play/pause and volume up/down
 - Display CO2 livingroom value on the dashboard/livingroom page
 - Maybe change the rendered color field into a static image